UNISG and the Ark of Taste Atlases

 These include the “Ark of Taste Atlases,” an initiative involving the publication of books documenting the gastronomic and biocultural heritage protected by Slow Food’s Ark in a specific area, written in the local language and in English.
 The first Ark Atlas was published in 2017, with a pilot project in Peru.
 The aim of the Atlases is to give greater local visibility to the project, presenting the catalogued products, raising awareness among communities about the need to avoid losing this heritage and promoting responsible, sustainable consumption.
 They are also tools that the local Slow Food network can use to develop initiatives to protect and promote the local food biodiversity and gastronomic heritage, in collaboration with other actors from the local food system—restaurants, NGOs, public institutions, universities, research centers, associations, tourism boards and so on.

-To date, books about the Ark of Taste products in Peru, Brazil, Kenya and Mexico have been published, and presented at international gastronomic events.
+To date, books about the Ark of Taste products in Peru, Brazil, Kenya, Mexico and Albania have been published, and presented at international gastronomic events.

 The Atlases in Italy